-LIU, Jianjun (劉健君), aged 51, was appointed as our Independent non-Executive Director on June 15, 2013.
-Mr. LIU was in the legal department of China Ocean Shipping (Group) Company container lines (中國遠洋運輸集團總公司集裝箱運輸) from July 1993 to March 1999, a Partner at Zhong Sheng Law Firm, Beijing (北京中盛律師事務所), from April 2001 to October 2006, a Senior Associate in Zhong Lun Law Firm, Beijing (北京中倫律師事務所) from November 2006 to May 2007, and has been a Partner at Zhonglun W&D Law Firm, Beijing (北京中倫文德律師事務所), since June 2007.
+LIU, Jianjun (劉健君), aged 52, was appointed as our Independent non-Executive Director on June 15, 2013.
+Mr. LIU was in the legal department of China Ocean Shipping (Group) Company container lines (中國遠洋運輸集團總公司集裝箱運輸) from July 1993 to March 1999, a partner at Zhong Sheng Law Firm, Beijing (北京中盛律師事務所), from April 2001 to October 2006, a senior associate in Zhong Lun Law Firm, Beijing (北京中倫律師事務所) from November 2006 to May 2007, and has been a partner at Zhonglun W&D Law Firm, Beijing (北京中倫文德律師事務所), since June 2007.
 Mr. LIU started practicing as lawyer in China in August 2001.
-He obtained a master's degree in law from Peking University, China, in July 1998, and a law degree from Washington University in St. Louis, the US, in May 2004.
+He obtained a master's degree in law from Peking University, China, in July 1998, and a law degree from Washington University in St. Louis, the USA, in May 2004.

-WEI, Kevin Cheng (蔚成), aged 52, was appointed as our Independent non-Executive Director on June 15, 2013.
-Mr. WEI is currently a Managing Partner of a company focused on corporate finance advisory business.
-Mr. WEI has held the following independent non-executive directorships in publicly listed companies: as an independent nonexecutive director, the chairman of the audit committee and member of the remuneration committee of the board of Alphamab Oncology, a company listed on the Hong Kong Stock Exchange (stock code: 9966), since December 12, 2019; and as an independent non-executive director and the chairman of audit committee of Tibet Water Resources Ltd., a company listed on Hong Kong Stock Exchange (stock code: 1115), since March 2011; and as an independent director and the audit committee chair of Alpha Peak Leisure Inc., a company listed on Toronto Stock Exchange (TSX-V: AAP), since November 2017.
-Mr. WEI's prior directorship include an independent non-executive director, the chairman of the audit committee and a member of the renumeration committee of the board of Wisdom Sports Group, a company listed on Hong Kong Stock Exchange (stock code: 1661) from June 2013 to February 2018, and an independent director and the chairman of audit committee of the board of Hunter Maritime Acquisition Corp., a company which was listed on NASDAQ (ticker symbol: HUNT) and delisted from NASDAQ in 2019 from April 2019 to July 2019.
-Mr. WEI served as a Chief Financial Officer of IFM Investments Limited, a real estate services company headquartered in Beijing, from December 2007 to September 2013.
+WEI, Kevin Cheng (蔚成), aged 53, was appointed as our Independent non-Executive Director on June 15, 2013.
+Mr. WEI is currently a managing partner of a company focused on corporate finance advisory business.
+Mr. WEI has held the following independent non-executive directorships in publicly listed companies: as an independent non-executive director, the chairman of the audit committee and member of the remuneration committee of the board of Alphamab Oncology, a company listed on the Hong Kong Stock Exchange (stock code: 9966), since December 12, 2019; and as an independent non-executive director and the chairman of audit committee and a members of nomination committee and remuneration committee of Tibet Water Resources Ltd., a company listed on Hong Kong Stock Exchange (stock code: 1115), since March 2011, and was appointed as the chairman of the board and ceased to be a member of the risk management committee with effect from May 27, 2020, and was re-designated as a non-executive director, was appointed as chairman of nomination committee, and ceased to be the chairman of audit committee on October 9, 2020.
+Mr. WEI's prior directorship include the chairman of audit committee of the board of Hunter Maritime Acquisition Corp., a company which was listed on NASDAQ (ticker symbol: HUNT) and delisted from NASDAQ in 2019 from April 2019 to July 2019, and as an independent director and the audit committee chair of Alpha Peak Leisure Inc., a company listed on the Toronto Stock Exchange (TSX-V: AAP), from November 2017 to June 22, 2020.
+Mr. WEI served as a chief financial officer of IFM Investments Limited, a real estate services company headquartered in Beijing, from December 2007 to September 2013.
 IFM Investments Limited was delisted from NYSE in 2015.
-Prior to that, from 2006 to 2007, Mr. WEI served as the Chief Financial Officer of Solarfun Power Holdings Co., Limited (ticker symbol: SOLF), a NASDAQ listed solar company (now known as Hanwha SolarOne Co., Ltd. and relisted on NASDAQ as Hanwha SolarOne (ticker symbol: HSOL).
+Prior to that, from 2006 to 2007, Mr. WEI served as the chief financial officer of Solarfun Power Holdings Co., Limited (ticker symbol: SOLF), a NASDAQ listed solar company (now known as Hanwha SolarOne Co., Ltd. and relisted on NASDAQ as Hanwha SolarOne (ticker symbol: HSOL).
 Mr. WEI became a member of the American Institute of Certified Public Accountants in February 1999.
-He graduated in June 1991 from Central Washington University, the US, where he received his Bachelor of Science degree (cum laude) with a double major in accounting and business administration.
+He graduated in June 1991 from Central Washington University, the USA, where he received his Bachelor of Science degree (cum laude) with a double major in accounting and business administration.